mmottola24/BHO-Schedule-App/README.md

 Contributing
 ------------

 If you want to you may contribute on any level.

-Create issues for bug tracking and feature requests.
-Or Fork the project if you want to write code.
+1. Create issues for bug tracking and feature requests.
+1. Fork the project if you want to write code.
+1. Make code or commit comments if you have suggestions for improvement

 Credits
 -------